Raising funds for the new White House Cone Museum of Glass's internal fit out.

 The Glass Circle was founded in 1937 by a small group of collectors interested in eighteenth century English drinking glasses.
 The meetings were held in their private houses, often in evening dress.
 Now things are rather different.
-The society is larger and international, with over 400 members from at least 12 different countries including collectors, museum curators, academics, dealers and auctioneers.
+The society is larger and international with over 300 members from at least 12 different countries including collectors, museum curators, academics, dealers and auctioneers.

 Current members’ interests range from Roman and earlier to contemporary glass; our last exhibition was on British Victorian glass and our lectures have included subjects as diverse as enamelled continental glass, Roman cameo glass, and engraved eighteenth century English glass.